Kicksecure/privleap/PROTOCOL.md

   action has started execution, it can disconnect from `privleapd` immediately, otherwise it should wait to disconnect until receiving a `RESULT_EXITCODE` message.
+* `TRIGGER_ERROR <action_name>` - Indicates that the action specified by
+  `<action_name>` was authorized, but launching it failed.
+This is usually due to invalid or faulty configuration.
+Note that `TRIGGER_ERROR` is reserved for actual problems *starting* the action.
+If the action starts successfully but exits non-zero, `privleapd` will still consider this a success.
+The client can use the value accompanying the `RESULT_EXITCODE` message to determine whether the action actually succeeded or not.
 * `RESULT_STDOUT <action_name> <result_stdout_text>` - Indicates that the
   action specified by `<action_name>` has completed execution, and that it output `<result_stdout_text>` on STDOUT. `<result_stdout_text>` is arbitrary